sgratzl/chartjs-chart-graph/README.md

 ## Styling

 The new chart types are based on the existing `line` controller.
 Tho, instead of showing a line per dataset it shows edges as lines.
 Therefore, the styling options for points and lines are the same.
-See also https://www.chartjs.org/docs/latest/charts/line.html
+See also https://www.chartjs.org/docs/latest/charts/line.html.
+However, to avoid confusion, the line options have a default `line` prefix, e..g `lineBorderColor` to specify the edge border color and `pointBorderColor` to specify the node border color.

 ## Data Structure